jonnyli1125/similarity-search/README.md

-# Vector Similarity Search Engine
+# Vector Similarity Search Engine for RAG

 GPU-accelerated similarity search from scratch using C++ and CUDA.